kajananchinniah/mobilearmbot/README.md

 For sensors, I currently only plan on having a laser scan & a kinect (kinect will be added later).

 I'm currently having a lot of trouble with getting the manipulator to move the way I want it to.
 Going forward, I'm not entirely sure what to do, so I may work on other packages for now or occassionally try something random to get the bot to grasp the object.
-UPDATE: the problem is caused because once the first moveit command is executed, the robot suddenly gets suck indefinitely.
-I don't know why this is though
+UPDATE: So the problem was because I was calling the functions inside the callback.
+Instead, I need to figure out a way to call them outside of the callback

 Current file structure:
 - mobilearmbot_description contains the urdf and xacro files that describe the robot.
 It also contains a rviz file that will be updated later.
 This directory also temporarily contains launch files